Bluebeard's Castle: Music and instrumentation

 The most salient characteristic of the music from Bluebeard's Castle is the importance of the minor second, an interval whose dissonance is used repeatedly in both slow and fast passages to evoke aching sadness/disquiet or danger/shock respectively.
 The minor second is referred to as the 'blood' motif, for it is used whenever Judith notices blood in the castle.
 Overall the music is not atonal, although it is often polytonal, with more than one key center operating simultaneously (e.g. the leadup to the climactic opening of the fifth door).
 However, there are some passages (for example, door 3) where the music is tonal and mostly consonant.
 Many critics have found an overall key plan, as one would find in a tonal piece of music.
 The opera starts in a mode of F♯, modulating towards C in the middle of the piece (tonally, the greatest possible distance from F♯), before returning to F♯ towards the end.
 The text and setting at these points has suggested to some that the F♯-C dichotomy represents darkness/light.

 The vocal parts are very challenging due to the highly chromatic and speech-rhythm-inflected style that Bartók uses.
 For non-native speakers, the Hungarian-language libretto can also be difficult to master.
 These reasons, coupled with the static effect of the stage action, combine to make staged performances of the opera a comparative rarity; it more often appears in concert form.

 To support the psychological undertones, Bartók calls for a large orchestra.
 The instrumentation is as notated below:

-4 flutes (3rd and 4th doubling two piccolos), 2 oboes, cor anglais, 3 clarinets in A and B♭ (1st and 2nd doubling two E♭ clarinets, 3rd doubling bass clarinet), 4 bassoons (4th doubling contrabassoon), 4 horns, 4 trumpets in B♭, 4 trombones, tuba, timpani, bass drum, side drum, tamtam, cymbals, suspended cymbals, xylophone (originally a tastiera – usually played by two players), triangle, 2 harps, celesta, organ, and strings.
+4 flutes (3rd and 4th doubling two piccolos), 2 oboes, cor anglais, 3 clarinets in A and B♭ (1st and 2nd doubling two E♭ clarinets, 3rd doubling bass clarinet), 4 bassoons (4th doubling contrabassoon), 4 horns, 4 trumpets in B♭, 4 trombones, tuba, timpani, bass drum, side drum, tamtam, cymbals, suspended cymbals, xylophone (originally a keyboard xylophone – now usually played by two players), triangle, 2 harps, celesta, organ, and strings.

 In addition, Bartók calls for Musica di scena ('Stage music') of an extra 4 trumpets and 4 alto trombones.

 Translations

 The original German translation by Wilhelm Ziegler appears in the 1921 first edition of the vocal score.
 In 1963 a revised singing translation by Wilhelm Ziegler replaced it.
 The English translation printed in the 1963 miniature score is by Christopher Hassall.
 The one in the full score is by Chester Kallman.
 Another singing translation is that made by John Lloyd Davies for the Scottish Opera in 1989 (in British National Opera Guide No. 44, 1991).
 A reasonably faithful version in French is that of Natalia and Charles Zaremba (L'Avant-scène opéra, 1992).

+In 2023 Bluebeard's Castle was staged in Ukrainian translation in Kyiv, but translator's name remained unknown.